nimious/libusb/README.md

 ## Dependencies

-io-usb does not have any dependencies to other Nim packages at this time.
+This package does not have any dependencies to other Nim packages at this time.

 ## Usage